-We invest in and direct research, development and extension that supports a competitive Australian wine sector.
+The Australian Grape and Wine Authority, trading as Wine Australia invests in and directs research, development and extension to support a competitive Australian wine sector.
 Our investments are guided by the strategic research priorities of the Australian Government and the Australian wine sector.

 - Research and development projects in high-priority and priority areas

 - Visiting scholar bursaries, and

 - Honours, Masters and PhD scholarships

 Wine Australia will consider applications for travel, study tours or conference attendance that align with our strategic RD&E priorities and can demonstrate benefits will accrue to sector and/or existing research.

 We invite and assess applications for Travel Bursaries twice a year.
 For those travelling between 1 July to 31 December, the closing date is the first Friday in April.
 For those travelling between 1 January to 30 June, the closing date is the first Friday in October.